betandr/circuitbreaker/README.md

 ```php
 $breaker->reset();
 ```
 ...which re-closes the circuit breaker and zeros the failure counter.
+Note that this does not reset the last failure timestamp which is only ever set by an actual failure.

 Persistence
 ----